jnozzi/cocoadev.com/markdown/NSFontManagerHelp.md

-Basically, i'm trying to make an app which will take an array of the available fonts on the computer, and put them all in an General/NSTableView.
+Basically, i'm trying to make an app which will take an array of the available fonts on the computer, and put them all in an NSTableView.
 Simple enough, right?

 Here's what I wrote.